tomjw/RPL_plot/README.md

 - Improve presentation of numbers, put them in separte table, better format.
 - use reactive() where helpful
 - clean up variable names
 - plot is stepped at finer resolutions
+- limit Total RPL deposited to Total RPL in circulation